bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 This program was made using the Arduino IDE to simplify programming the device.
 There are some things you have to do in order to compile and upload the program:

  * Download and Install the Arduino IDE if needed, and follow the tutorial [here](https://create.arduino.cc/projecthub/najad/using-arduino-ide-to-program-nodemcu-33e899) to get the NodeMCU working with the Arduino IDE
- * Install the following libaries in Sketch > Include library >  Add .ZIP Library:
+ * Install the following libraries in Sketch > Include library >  Add .ZIP Library:
    * [MCP342x by Steve Marple](https://github.com/stevemarple/MCP342x) - for using the I2C ADC
-   * [ESPAsyncWebServer by me-no-dev](https://github.com/me-no-dev/ESPAsyncWebServer) - Asynchronus HTTP and WebSocket server
+   * [ESPAsyncWebServer by me-no-dev](https://github.com/me-no-dev/ESPAsyncWebServer) - Asynchronous HTTP and WebSocket server
  * Open the WirelessRocketLaunchCtrl.ino file in the Arduino IDE
  * Select "NodeMCU 1.0" under Tools > Board
  * Match settings to this image.
 Make sure you select the port your NodeMCU is on (COM port for Windows or tty for Linux/OSX)